genicam/harvesters/README.rst

 Canvas
 ======

-The canvas of Harvester GUI offers you not only data visualization but also some intuitive object manipulations.
+The canvas of Harvester GUI offers you not only image data visualization but also some intuitive object manipulations.

 .. image:: https://user-images.githubusercontent.com/8652625/40781833-5ea766c2-6518-11e8-9be9-436be0a52f14.png
     :align: center